cloud-gov/common-pipelines/README.md

 If your pipeline shows up as "Archived" in Concourse after running the steps in [Usage](#Usage), the cause could be one of the following:

-* A branch is wrong, either in `common-pipelines` (if you are using a topic branch to work on a pipeline; see [Development](#Development)) or in your own repository's `ci/pipeline.yml`.
-Each file has a resource representing `common-pipelines` and representing your repository, making **four total resources**; Double-check that they all match and set the pipeline again.
-(You may need to run `fly destroy-pipeline` to remove the archived pipeline.)
+* A branch is wrong.
+If you are using a topic branch to work on a pipeline, double-check that you updated all references from `main` to the topic branch.
+See [Development](#Development).
+You may need to run `fly destroy-pipeline` to remove the archived pipeline before you can `set` it again.
 * An input name may be wrong.
-Check the logs of the `set_self` step for errors.
+Check the logs of any `set_pipeline` steps for errors.

 ### Old pipeline version